SzimiCode/Projekt_na_4/README.md

 # Actus, Projekt_na_4
  The application to menage your time, more than callendar.
-The namie will change to something more descriptive